 Are you sure you'd like to remove this alert?
 You will no longer receive email updates about this topic.

-Perindopril tablets saw UK prices rise by as much as 96% in February, according to the latest information from WaveData.
+Exemestane 25mg tablets saw their average UK trade price drop by a third in November, according to the latest figures from WaveData.

 All set!
 This article has been sent to email@example.com.